JojiiOfficial/AUR-build/README.md

 docker run -it -e REPO='glogg' jojii/buildaur:latest
 ```

 This will compile tha AUR package 'glogg'.
-You can replace it with any other AUR package
+You can replace it with any other AUR package.<br>

+To install the package on your Arch installation, use `pacman -U <package>.pkg.tar.xz`.
+If you used DataManager to upload the built package, you have to download the package first.

 # DataManager
 This docker images supports uploading the compiled package to a [DataManagerServer](https://github.com/DataManager-Go/DataManagerServer) (an alternative cloud storage system with support for filesharing).
 To use it, you have to add some envars to the docker command: